 When students click on the link to the article or database, they will need to log in with their ONID information.

 Why would you want to link to articles owned by OSU Libraries rather than copying them directly into Canvas?

 Copyright is one reason.
 You can link to an article in a database or e-journal and remain copyright compliant, but you cannot always copy an article and upload it to Canvas without permission.
 Failure to follow copyright law can result in fines for the department and for the University.

 You can read more about OSU Copyright Policies on their website.

 Another good reason is that if you link to an article, the database keeps track of how often it is being used.
 The librarians use this information when making decisions about journal or database cuts.
 Let us know the journal is important to you!

 A persistent link is created by the database vendor that allows you to send the students directly to the article.
 Many databases have an option for creating a persistent link.
 In some cases it is just a matter of copying the link and pasting it into Blackboard.
 In other cases it requires adding the proxy information that authenticates students if they are off-campus to use our databases.
-The proxy information looks like this:

 If you just copy the URL at the top of the screen, your off-campus students may not have access because the URL does not always include the proxy information.
 It depends on the database.
 Always test your links from off-campus as well as on-campus.